hzhaoc/2ndBrain/hzhaoc-f(x)/Computer Science/Computer Architecture/Mem Hier. Desi. - vtr. mem, vtr mach..md

 Current production Operating Systems have thousands of bugs.
 This stimulates a protection model with a much smaller OS code base than full OS, such as virtual machines.

 ## Protection via Virtual Machine
 We are interested in VMs that provide a complete system-level environment at the binary ISA level.
-When the [[Inst Set Arch.#Instruction Set Architecture|ISA]] presented by VM and the underlying hardware match, such VMs are called _(operating) system virtual machines_.
+When the [[Instruction Set Arch.#Instruction Set Architecture|ISA]] presented by VM and the underlying hardware match, such VMs are called _(operating) system virtual machines_.
 With VMs, multiple OSes share the hardware resources.

 The software that supports VMs is called a _virtual machine monitor_ or _hypervisor_; the VMM is the heart of the virtual machine technology.
 The underlying platform is called the _host_, and its resources are shared among _guest VMs_.
 The VMM determines how to map virtual resources to physical resources:  A physical resource may be time-shared, partitioned, or even emulated in software.
 The VMM is **much smaller** than a traditional full OS; the isolation portion of a VMM is perhaps only 10,000 lines of code.